Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 Choosing the best home studio mixer or mixing desk is a challenge, but it’s not because they come in different shapes and sizes.

-We’ve seen a wide range of musicians and performers use mixers for quite a few applications, some buy it for their home studio setup, and other DJs or musicians who perform live regularly may need a mixer to bring around to their gig as well.
+We’ve seen musicians and performers using mixers personally in different applications.
+Some buy it for their home studio setup, and other DJs or musicians who perform live regularly need a mixer to connect thier different equipment.

-When it comes to choosing a small mixer for live performance, there are a few things you should look at,
+When it comes to choosing a small mixer for live performance, you must choose one that fits on your needs.

-It has to be portable, and durable, and it has all the features you need depending on how you setup your live set.
+Such as it has to be portable, and durable along with all the features that you need for your recording studio or live setup.

 Read also,